 Consequences of Violating the Right to Therapy

-Spectrum E-News, in collaboration with the Mental Health Project of Spectrum Institute, will be publishing a series of articles on the consequences of denying adults with developmental disabilities prompt and equal access to a full range of mental health therapies available to people without disabilities.
+Spectrum E-News, in collaboration with the Mental Health Project of Spectrum Institute, will be publishing a series of articles on the consequences when adults with developmental disabilities do not receive prompt and equal access to a full range of mental health therapies available to people without disabilities.
 The right to such access is protected by the constitution as well as state and federal nondiscrimination laws.
-Depriving vulnerable adults of necessary mental health therapy is a form of abuse which could trigger criminal and civil liability for caregivers and guardians.
-Professional fiduciaries and licensed professionals who violate the right to therapy also could face administrative discipline and other civil liabilities.
+The willful or negligent deprivation of necessary mental health therapy may be a form of elder or dependent adult abuse which could trigger criminal and civil liability for those responsible.
+Professional fiduciaries and licensed professionals who willfully or negligently violate the right to therapy also could face administrative discipline and other civil liabilities.